nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 Please follows the steps below to start your Fitnus journey.

+In the terminal, make sure that you are in the same directory (location) as the jar file is, and run java - jar JAR_FILE_NAME where

 1. Ensure that you have Java 11 or above installed.
 2. Down the latest version of `FITNUS` from [here](https://github.com/AY2324S1-CS2113-F11-1/tp/releases).
 3. Put the downloaded jar file into any directory you prefer.
 This directory should allow read and write of any files inside the directory.